manasomali/automatic-renamer/README.md

 ## Testing

-For testing, use the sample video e subtitle in the forlder "test" and call the main script:
+For testing, use the sample video in the forlder "test" and call the main script:
 ```
 cd test/
 python ../automatic-renamer/automatic-renamer.py